Stranger in My Arms

-A Stranger in My Arms (also known as And Ride a Tiger) is a 1959 CinemaScope drama film directed by Helmut Käutner and starring June Allyson, Jeff Chandler, Sandra Dee, Charles Coburn, Mary Astor and Peter Graves.
+A Stranger in My Arms (also known as And Ride a Tiger) is a 1959 American CinemaScope drama film directed by Helmut Käutner and starring June Allyson, Jeff Chandler, Sandra Dee, Charles Coburn, Mary Astor and Peter Graves.

 Plot

-A Korean War test pilot Major, Pike Yarnell (Jeff Chandler), survives a jet crash in the Pacific Ocean, as does his navigator Donald Beasley (Peter Graves).
+A Korean War test pilot Major, Pike Yarnell, survives a jet crash in the Pacific Ocean, as does his navigator Donald Beasley.
 After 12 days on a raft, Donald dies, but Pike is rescued.

-Christina (June Allyson), the dead officer's widow, waits for a full explanation of the circumstances of her husband's death, as do his wealthy Georgia parents and sister.
-Pike gives them very few details, however, particularly disturbing Virginie Beasley (Mary Astor), who wants a Congressman in the family to seek a Medal of Honor for her brave son.
+Christina, the dead officer's widow, waits for a full explanation of the circumstances of her husband's death, as do his wealthy Georgia parents and sister.
+Pike gives them very few details, however, particularly disturbing Virginie Beasley, who wants a Congressman in the family to seek a Medal of Honor for her brave son.

 Pike begins to develop feelings for Christina.
 He cannot bring himself to tell her that Donald was actually a poor officer and under investigation.
 During the ocean flight, his navigational mistake led to the crash.
 While on the raft, Donald proved to be a coward.
 Donald revealed near the end that he never loved his wife and hated his mother.
 Ultimately, he used Pike's gun to kill himself.

 Christina, who is expected to spend the rest of her life in pious mourning for her hero husband, finds the courage to leave town with Major Yarnell and start a new life.